 When it comes to determining whether or not a weighted blanket sleeps hot, there are several factors that can influence heat retention.
 Let’s explore these factors and understand how they can impact your sleeping experience.

-Secondly, the weight of the blanket can also affect heat retention.
+Secondly, the blanket weight can also affect heat retention.
 Heavier blankets tend to have more layers or thicker padding, which can result in more insulation and potential heat retention.
-If you tend to sleep hot, you may want to opt for a lighter-weighted blanket that provides the desired pressure without causing excessive warmth.
+If you tend to sleep hot, you may want to opt for a lighter blanket weight that provides the desired pressure without causing excessive warmth.

 Additionally, the climate and temperature of your sleeping environment can influence heat retention.
 If you live in a warmer climate or tend to keep your bedroom at a higher temperature, you may be more prone to feeling hot with a weighted blanket.
 In contrast, cooler temperatures can help offset any potential heat retention from the blanket.